 Form and Fees

-A patent is an exclusive right granted for an invention, which can be a product or a process that gives a new technical solution to a problem.
-Some examples of innovative modern patents include self-driving cars and wearable technologies.
+A patent is an exclusive right granted for an invention, which can be a product or a process that provides a new way of doing something, or a new technical solution to a problem.

 The application system in Brunei Darussalam operates on a 'first-to-file' basis, that is, the first person to file an application will have priority over others for the same invention.

 The key feature of the patent system in Brunei Darussalam is that it is a 'self-assessing' system whereby the applicants decide how to proceed and when.